 Prepares practicing mathematics teachers to study issues or problems relating to mathematics education within their classrooms, schools, or districts with supervision by an MSU faculty member.
 Course topics include how to interpret educational research and literature; design and implement reliable and valid action research; identify worthwhile problems; and formulate questions that can be addressed through action research.

-MATH 540 Geometry for Sec Sch Teachers (3 SH)
+MATH 523 Prob and Stat for Sec Sch Teachers (3 SH)

-MATH 565 Calculus for Sec Sch Teachers (3 SH)
+MATH 580 Algebra for Sec Sch Teachers (3 SH)

-Statistics are everywhere today—news shows, magazines, newspapers, and social media.
-Statistics provide information that can be used to make simple as well as life-altering decisions.
-Furthermore, the discernment between use and misuse of data is more important now than ever before.
-Statistics are used in business, social science, government, medicine, engineering, science, research, education, and just about anywhere a decision based on data must be made.
-Furthermore, the Common Core State Standards in Mathematics (CCSSM) increased the expectations of teachers to understand and teach probability and statistics.
-Thus, this class will help teachers improve their knowledge of and ability to teach probability and statistics.
-Technology will be incorporated throughout.
-The course will also help teachers develop an understanding of statistics as relevant to life, careers, the sciences, and other fields of study.
+Content standards indicate the mathematical subject matter students should understand, while the standards for mathematical practice describe how students should engage with this subject matter.
+The practices and content must be connected to foster deep learning of mathematics.
+This course will help teachers better understand both types of standards and how to connect and implement them in their teaching of mathematics and also in the sciences.
 Participants will create standards-based lessons that will be shared with fellow participants.
 They will exchange materials and leave with up to 15 lessons, activities, projects, and applications to use in their classrooms.
 As part of the follow-up activities, participants will be required to implement and assess at least one of the lessons in their classrooms.
 They will also be required to report the results of the lesson and to reflect upon its implementation, student learning, and make suggestions for improvement.

 MATH/SCI 592 The Math-Science Connection for Grades K-8 Teachers (3 SH)